 Diseases & Conditions

 Treatment for a discrepancy depends upon the severity.
-In many cases, a minor difference in leg length can be evened out by wearing a lift in one shoe.
-A child with a more significant difference, however, may benefit from surgery to make his or her legs the same length.
-This can be done a number of ways, but is most often accomplished through a procedure that slows or stops growth in the longer leg.
+In many cases, a minor difference in leg length can be well tolerated or evened out by wearing a small lift in one shoe.
+A child with a more significant difference, however, may benefit from surgery to make their legs the same length.
+This can be done a number of ways but is most often accomplished through a procedure that slows or stops growth in the longer leg.

 In most cases, the bones affected by a leg length discrepancy are the femur (thighbone) and tibia (shinbone).

 Like the other long bones in the body, the femur and tibia do not grow from the center outward.
 Instead, growth occurs around the growth plates.
 Growth plates are areas of cartilage located between the widened part of the shaft of the bone (the metaphysis) and the end of the bone (the epiphysis).

 If illness or injury affect the growth plate, the bone may grow at a faster or slower rate than the bone on the opposite side.

 Previous Trauma to a Bone in the Leg

 A broken leg bone can lead to a limb length discrepancy if it heals in a shortened position.
 This is more likely to happen if the bone was broken in several places.
 It is also more likely to happen if the skin and muscle tissue around the bone were severely injured and exposed, as occurs in an open fracture.
 Alternatively, a break in a child's bone through the growth plate can cause permanent damage, which may slow or stop growth in that area, resulting in a shorter leg.

 In a child, a broken bone that does not involve the growth plate sometimes will grow faster for several years after healing, causing it to become longer than the bone on the opposite side.
 This type of overgrowth occurs most often in young children with femur fractures.